 GHB is often used by party-goers to help them relax and have a good time.
-Overdosing on this drug is common because the threshold between a dose that will cause euphoria and one that could be harmful is very small.
-Most people are very cautious when taking this drug and they measure out their dosages carefully.
+Overdosing on this drug is common.
+The threshold between a dose that will cause euphoria and one that could be harmful is very small.
+For this reason, those who use the drug are very careful when using and measure their dosage carefully.

-This drug is most often used as a date rape drug, as we mentioned previously.
+This drug is most often used as a date rape drug, as we mentioned before.
 It has become more common in clubs and bars in recent years.
-People will mix it into others’ drinks without their knowledge and later, take advantage of them sexually.
+People will mix it into others’ drinks without their knowledge.
+After the person has finished the drink they will later, take advantage of them sexually.

-GHB is a drug that is manufactured for use on the street.
-It is often made in people’s homes using kits or recipes that they have purchased online.
-It is made by combining gamma-butyrolactone, or GBL with sodium hydroxide and potassium hydroxide.
-These ingredients are known drain cleaners and floor stripping solvents.
+GHB is a drug that is manufactured for sale and use.
+Some people make GHB in their houses by purchasing kits and recipes online.
+It is made by mixing gamma-butyrolactone with sodium hydroxide and potassium hydroxide.
+These ingredients are also used in drain cleaners and floor stripping solvents.

 The Effects of GHB